AntonioFalcaoJr/EventualShop/README.md

 ```
 Authentication:

-In especial for the [Identity GrpcService](./src/Services/Identity/GrpcService) service, it is necessary to define one more user secret, referred to as the authentication secret-key:
+In especial for the [Identity GrpcService](./src/Services/Identity/GrpcService) it is necessary to define one more user-secret, referred to as the authentication secret-key:

 ```bash
 dotnet user-secrets set "JwtOptions:SecretKey" "development-secret-key"